poudel-bibek/AI-Assignments/instructions.md

 ---
 ## Do's

-✅ Dicuss assignments with your neighbors in class (seated left, right) or with classmates in the class Discord server
+✅ Dicuss assignments with your neighbors in class (seated left, right) or with other classmates in the class [Discord server](https://discord.com/invite/pGbxNGNT)

 ✅ Get help from the instructor or TA during class if you get stuck or have trouble understanding the task description